JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
  <details>
   <summary>Chiaki</summary>
   The traitor reveal is pretty shocking.
 She is a good character but I definitely felt like she is being carried by the plot execution than she is genuinely a great character.
 She is adorable and all but I still prefer stronger waifus in the end.
 She being the Ultimate Gamer is actually a really meta thing in the context of the game.
+You are not part of the game.
 </details>
  <details>
   <summary>Sonia</summary>